aLotOfGluten/SustainScapesOpti_Capstone_PUC/src/README.md

 ## Files Overview

 ### `solve_problem.py`
 - **Description**: Provides the optimal solution to the optimization problem to one .dat file utilizing the Gurobipy solver.
 - **Dependencies**:
   - `gurobipy`
-  - Custom configurations from `config/config_solve_problem.py`
+  - Variables and paths set in `config/config_solve_problem.py`

 ### `Join_and_local_search.py`
-- **Description**: Merges several solved areas into one and implements a local search algorithm integrated with Gurobi to iteratively optimize land-use allocation while satisfying various constraints such as budget, spatial contiguity, and minimum allocations for specific land-use types.
+- **Description**: Imports an initial solution (which can be one saved in one or more files) and implements a local search algorithm integrated with Gurobi to iteratively optimize land-use allocation while satisfying various constraints such as budget, spatial contiguity, and minimum allocations for specific land-use types.
-    - Outputs the final solution and relevant performance metrics into the ../results directory.
+    - Outputs the final solution and relevant performance metrics into the `../results/` directory.

 - **Dependencies**:
   - `gurobipy`